Get over the fear of marriage

 Many people are afraid of marriage for a number of reasons, but regardless of the reasons, in general, marriage is nothing to be afraid of.
 Marriage can be a beautiful thing between two people and shouldn't be something to fear.
 This article will help you overcome your fear of marriage and will improve the connection between you and your partner, as this fear might be getting in the way of having a wonderful relationship.
 The rate of divorce is enough to discourage any sane person from getting married, but don't let the lack of success dissuade you from spending the rest of your life with your partner.
 Perhaps here, you will find a way to overcome your phobia, and help you with one of the most important decisions you'll ever make; whether or not to marry your partner.

-- 1Figure out why you are afraid of marriage.There could be a number of reasons, but only you can identify with why you are afraid.
+- 1There could be a number of reasons, but only you can identify with why you are afraid.
 If you don't deal with this issue first, you won't be able of making any decisions regarding marriage objectively.
 For some people, given the odds of success, it's merely a matter of the fear of failing.
 If you focus on what can go wrong, and not what is right, you will probably never say, "I do."
 Perhaps you are afraid of change.
 Some people are.
 Planning a wedding, moving in with someone, all these are big changes.
 No longer being with the person you love is also a big change.
 Be honest with yourself.
 Be honest with your partner.
-Together you can figure out where this fear is coming from, and why.Advertisement
+Together you can figure out where this fear is coming from, and why.Figure out why you are afraid of marriage.Advertisement

-- 2Face the fear that is within you.A marriage is about what two people put into it.
+- 2A marriage is about what two people put into it.
 Because other couples marriages end badly, does not mean yours will.
 "Tying the knot" doesn't have to evoke images of two people in restraints.
 Justifiably, some people are gun-shy when it comes to marriage because they have been negatively affected by the marriage of friends and family, but it's the failed marriage of someone's parents that does the most damage.
 Just know your destiny is not tied to your family or your friends.
 Destiny is what you make of your life, with what you are given.
 Instead of convincing yourself it will never work, consider ways in which your marriage will work.
 You can start by reviewing things that caused the breakdown of your friends and family's marriages, and avoid them.
 Perhaps sitting down with your partner and writing a game plan for your future marriage might help.
 Being prepared for issues that might arise in the future can't hurt.
-It may also reassure you if you already have a way to identify and correct issues in your marriage.Advertisement
+It may also reassure you if you already have a way to identify and correct issues in your marriage.Face the fear that is within you.Advertisement

-- 7Discuss sex with your partner.It's important to know if you are similar in your ideas of what is acceptable regarding sexual frequency.
+- 7It's important to know if you are similar in your ideas of what is acceptable regarding sexual frequency.
 If one of you thinks twice a day would be good, and the other considers once a month enough, there will be problems.
 This conversation is especially necessary if you haven't yet had sex with each other.
 If you've already had a long sexual relationship, you probably already know what you expect from each other.
 Regardless, sex is a crucial part of the marriage, as it often defines the intimacy of a relationship.
 If your idea of a healthy sex life differs drastically, there will be problems.
-Like a marriage, you should never feel forced into having sex with your partner.Advertisement
+Like a marriage, you should never feel forced into having sex with your partner.Discuss sex with your partner.Advertisement

 - 1 Questions and Answers